furkanalk/furkanalk.github.io/docs/GAMEPLAY.md

-# Oyun Mekanikleri
+# Game Mechanics

-## Level Sistemi
+## Level System

 ### Level 1
-- Füzeler spawn olur.
+- Missiles spawn.
-- Düşman uçakları spawn olur.
+- Enemy planes spawn.
-- Meteorlar spawn olur.
+- Meteors spawn.

 ### Level 2
-- Düşman uçakları kilitlenip füze atmaya başlar.
+- Enemy planes start locking on and firing missiles.

 ### Level 3
-- Füzelerin takip hızı artar.
+- Missile tracking speed increases.

 ### Level 4
-- Düşman uçakları kovalamaya başlar.
+- Enemy planes start chasing the player.

 ### Level 5
-- Meteorların sayısı artar.
+- The number of meteors increases.

 ---

-## Özel Eşyalar
+## Special Items

 ### Flare
-- Uçağın arkasından saptırıcı atmaya başlar.
+- Deploys a decoy behind the plane.
-- Denk gelen füzeler patlar.
+- Incoming missiles that hit the flare explode.
-- **Süre:** 5 saniye
+- **Duration:** 5 seconds
-- **Max Stok:** 3
+- **Max Stock:** 3

 ### Shield
-- Uçağın etrafında bir kalkan çıkarır.
+- Activates a protective shield around the plane.
-- Uçağı ölümcül bir temastan **tek seferlik** kurtarır.
+- Saves the plane from a **single lethal hit**.
-- **Süre:** 10 saniye
+- **Duration:** 10 seconds
-- **Stacklenemez:** Tekrar alınırsa süre sıfırlanır.
+- **Cannot stack:** Picking up another resets the duration.

 ### Heart
-- Sahip olunan can miktarını artırır.
+- Increases the player's health.
-- **Max Stok:** 3
+- **Max Stock:** 3

 ### Purple Orb
-- Her **100 puanda** bir tane birikir.
+- One orb is gained every **100 points**.
-- Kullanıldığında **büyük bir koni alanında**, hedef yöndeki tüm birimleri yok eder.
+- When used, it **destroys all units** in a large cone area in the targeted direction.
-- **Max Stok:** 3
+- **Max Stock:** 3